phlcrny/PlasterTemplates/readme.md

 ## Prerequisites

-To make any use these templates, you'll the _Plaster_ Powershell module to be installed.
+To make any use these templates, you'll need the _Plaster_ Powershell module to be installed.

 ```Powershell
 Install-Module Plaster